Derry business chief: Flybe rescue plan ‘hugely welcome’

 Contact

+Directors Niall and Jennifer McKeever at Airporter’s £1million transport hub in Derry.

-There has been some respite for Donegal customers from from Derry airport after the Director of Airporter welcomed as “great news” the announcement that British airline Flybe has been rescued from the brink of collapse.
+The Director of Airporter has welcomed as “great news” the announcement that British airline Flybe has been rescued from the brink of collapse.

 Derry woman Jennifer McKeever said the connectivity offered by Flybe is vital for thousands of local passengers, as well as many North West businesses.